-The Office of Consumer Financial Protection reflects NCUA’s heightened focus on consumer financial protection.
+The Office of Consumer Financial Protection (OCFP) reflects NCUA’s heightened focus on consumer financial protection.
 Established in 2010, the Office has four divisions.

 OCFP’s Division of Consumer Affairs is responsible for NCUA’s consumer financial literacy efforts, NCUA’s consumer website, MyCreditUnion.gov, and NCUA’s Consumer Assistance Center, which handles consumer inquiries and complaints.